cyber-dojo-retired/inserter/old/test_data_readme.txt

 The test data
 =============

-This dir holds six examples of katas used as data for storer tests.
+This dir holds seven examples of katas used as data for tests.
-They are tar-piped into the storer container.
+They are tar-piped into a container.
 They are used to test methods which rely on
   o) handling of old style avatar .git dirs
-  o) using starter.old_manifest(language) to convert from the
+  o) converting from the old-style manifest.json format
-     old-style manifest.json format to the new-style manifest.json format.
+    to the new-style manifest.json format.
 See below.

 There are four katas with the old-style .git dirs: